matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$websiteIds)</code></pre>

-- `array` `$websiteIds` The list of website IDs to launch the archiving process for.
+- `array` `&$websiteIds` The list of website IDs to launch the archiving process for.

 ## Goals